View History and Find Work Items Using the History Field

-Some fields, such as History and Description, do not support partial-word text searches.
-For example, if the History field contains the phrase reproducible behavior and you search for History:repro, the work item will not be found.
-However, if you search for the complete string History:reproducible, the work item will be found.
-You can also search for the string with a wild card, such as History:repro*.
+Enter the full text for the word that you want to search.
+The History field is indexed for full-text search.
+If you enter only a partial word, the query will not return work items that contain the full word.
+For example, if the History field contains the phrase reproducible behavior and you search for repro, the work item will not be found.
+However, if you search for the complete word reproducible, the work item will be found.
+You can also search for the string with a wild card, such as repro*.

 Also, common words are ignored.
 The search engine ignores words that are defined as stopwords.
 For more information, see the following page on the Microsoft Web site: Stopwords and Stoplists.

-On the query toolbar, click Run, and confirm that your query returned the results that you expected.
+On the query editor toolbar, choose Run or (Run query), and confirm that your query returned the results that you expected.

 If you do not receive the results that you wanted, adjust the word or phrase that you entered, and run the query again.